-Photography drones allow us to capture photos that in the past could only be taken from full-sized helicopters or planes.
-More and more photographers now plan to buy a drone for aerial photography.
+Photography drones allow individuals to capture photos that previously could only be taken from helicopters or planes.
+More and more photographers are buying drones and trying their hand at aerial photography.

-If you’re new to both drones and photography, start by reading the 2017 Best Camera Drones Buying Guide.
-It introduces all the key elements to consider when choosing a camera drone, including flight safety, image systems, transmission systems, intelligent features, portability, and service.
+If you’re new to both drones and photography, start by reading the Best Camera Drones Buying Guide.
+It introduces all the key elements to consider when choosing a photography drone, including flight safety, image systems, transmission systems, intelligent features, portability, and service.

 If you have any camera knowledge, you will know that sensors directly affect image quality.
-This also applies to photography drones.
-In the drone market, mainstream models such as the best seller Mavic Pro use a 1/2.3 inch sensor with 12 megapixels.
-This sensor size is almost twice as large as iPhone 7’s 1/3 inch model.
-The professional photography drone Phantom 4 Pro has increased the camera to 1 inch, improving the resolution to 20 megapixels.
-The most powerful film drone, the Inspire 2 compacting X5 camera, uses a CMOS of 4/3 inch.
+This also applies to aerial photography drones.
+In the drone market, a 1-inch sensor is emerging as the new gold standard being utilized by consumer drones like the new Mavic 2 Pro and professional photography drones like the Phantom 4 Pro V2.0.
+The most powerful professional photography drone, the Inspire 2 (with a Zenmuse X5 camera), uses a 4/3-inch CMOS sensor.

-Larger CMOS makes it easier to shoot quality footage in low light (Watch a Low-light Test), but unless you’re primarily shooting at night, don’t worry too much.
-According to the samples the Mavic Pro and Phantom both provide good image images during daytime shooting.
+A larger CMOS makes it easier to shoot high-quality footage in low light (Watch the Low-light Test), but unless you’re primarily shooting at night, don’t worry too much.
+According to our tests, the Mavic Pro and Phantom both provide high-quality images during daytime shooting.

 Do you need 4K Video?

-The video resolutions of drones on the market vary from lower-quality HD to 4K.
-If your editing involves adding a filter and uploading to Facebook or Instagram, shooting in 1080p is enough.
-But if you are a vlogger or want to shoot cinematic video, you’d better work from 4K.
-Video editing decreases the footage resolution by scaling, rotating and cropping.
+The video resolutions of drones can vary from lower-quality HD to 4K.
+If your video editing involves adding a filter and uploading to Facebook or Instagram, shooting in 1080p is enough.
+But if you are a vlogger or you want to shoot cinematic video, you’d better work in 4K.
+Video editing decreases the footage resolution due to scaling, rotating, and cropping.
 If you’re starting with 1080p source material, the resulting video may be noticeably less sharp.
-4K material allows for a significant amount of extra pixels to play with.
+4K video gives you lots of extra pixels to play with.

 You may also see frames per second (fps) listed in drone specs.
 Fps dictates how many unique consecutive images a camera can handle each second.
-24 fps to 30 fps shoots smooth footage.
-But for some special effects, like slow motion, you might need 60 fps.
+24fps to 30fps shoots smooth footage.
+However, for special effects like slow motion, you might need 60fps.

-If you never do post-production with Lightroom or Photoshop, you can ignore this section.
+If you don’t do your post-production with Lightroom or Photoshop, ignore this section.
 But nearly every photographer edits their photos in some way.
-If a photography drone can shoot Raw/DGN photos, this allows for a variety of editing options in post-production.
-In Raw/DGN format, the photo records all of the data from the sensor.
+If a photography drone can shoot RAW/DNG photos, this allows for a variety of editing options in post-production.
+In RAW/DNG format, a photo will record all of the data received by the camera’s sensor.
 It’s especially helpful for nighttime shoots.
-Raw/DGN formats ultimately give aerial photography more possibilities.
+RAW/DNG formats create more possibilities for aerial photographers.